Iroguin/Hyperulottoukkavuus/LLM_CONTEXT.md

 - ✅ 4D mode shows full volume without slicing
 - ✅ W position preserved when switching from 4D to 3D
 - ✅ Real-time XYZW position display on UI
+- ✅ Player can stand on and jump from 4D objects (not just floors)
+- ✅ Object-to-object collisions with physics response
+- ✅ Manual slice rotation in 1D/2D with Z/X keys

 **Known Limitations:**
 - Shows full mesh with visibility culling, not true geometric cross-sections